openlists/ElectrophysiologySoftware/README.md

 # Open Software for Human Electrophysiology

-This is a list of openly available software and code for working with electrophysiological data.
+This is a list of openly available software and code for working with electrophysiological data, particularly for datatypes such as EEG, MEG, ECoG/iEEG, and LFP.

-This list is focused local field potential (LFP) type measurements from humans, specifically EEG, MEG, and ECoG/iEEG.

-This list is primarily maintained by [Tom Donoghue](https://github.com/TomDonoghue).

 ## Table of Contents